An L&D Expert’s Top 3 Tips for Using Your LMS to Build Company Culture

 Research from Deloitte shows that about 80% of corporate leaders rate culture and employee experience very important or important, and yet only 22% felt they were good at building it.
 And, based on conversations we’ve had with hundreds of clients, we’re pretty sure it’s because most companies don’t understand the integral role their LMS and learning and development can play in building and sustaining company culture.

-Today we want to share three tips from Wisetail’s expert Clients Success Manager, Lana Dalton, on how L&D can help your company improve employee engagement, build culture, and achieve big goals.
+Today we want to share three tips from Wisetail’s expert Client Success Manager, Lana Dalton, on how L&D can help your company improve employee engagement, build culture, and achieve big goals.

 1. Improve engagement by building online community